EduardoZepeda/coffee-bytes-hugo/content/posts/hola-mundo-como-aprendi-a-programar/index.en.md

 Finally, since many companies love to have a piece of paper to back up what you already know, and I was a bit unsure if everything I had read applied to today's development world (the famous imposter syndrome), I decided to sign up for a 6-month Bootcamp at [Bedu](https://bedu.org).

 At the risk of being a bit arrogant, I will say that the bootcamp was a piece of cake thanks to everything I had practiced and read before, I did not really learn many new things.
-However, it was thanks to Bedu that I met some very interesting and talented people among my classmates and teachers.
+However, it was thanks to Bedu that I met some fascinating and talented people among my classmates and teachers.
 Also thanks to Bedu I tried Platzi, the online learning platform that they use as a prework for their face-to-face classes.
 The community alone made it worth every penny I paid.

 ![Colobora Coworking in Chapultepec, Guadalajara](images/ColaboraCoworking.jpg "Image taken from Colabora's website")